vitor-o-s/Projetos-EngDados/MonitoringAndAlerts/Deactivationalert/README.md

 ## JSON

-In my case I only need to send the table name
+In my case I only need to send/receive the table name

 ```json
 {